forestryio/forestry.io/hugo/content/blog/forestry-io-at-jamstack-conf-san-francisco-oct-16-18.md

   textline: ''
   calls_to_action: []
 private: false
 weight:
 aliases: []
 menu: []

 ---
-I'm excited to be speaking at [JAMstack Conf](https://jamstackconf.com/sf) in San Francisco on Oct 16th.
+I'm excited to be speaking at [Jamstack Conf](https://jamstackconf.com/sf) in San Francisco on Oct 16th.
 I'll be speaking about the future of content management and announcing an open-source project that we're really excited about.

 The inaugural event was a blast last year and it sounds like they're taking it to the next level this year.

 ![](/uploads/2019/09/D_L_KrZWkAA_guS-1.jpg)